This post may include affiliate links. Thank you for your support.

 3. Flour: The way you measure flour makes a big difference!
 If possible, use a scale to measure your flour, if not, be sure to use a true dry measuring cup, not a glass Pyrex cup!
 Also, be sure to fluff the flour with a fork before spooning the flour from the bag to the measuring cup and leveling it with a knife.
 Never scoop or measure flour directly from the bag.

-Nutritional information is an approximation based upon 28 cookies.
+Nutritional information is provided as a courtesy and the nutrition facts are an estimate based upon 28 servings.
 Exact information will depend upon the brands of ingredients and precise measurements used.

 Nutrition